GabeScott/standard-works-vault/General Conference/2006 April - Our Rising Generation.md

 Now is the time, brethren, when in every action we take, in every place we go, with every Latter-day Saint young person we meet, we need to have an increased awareness of the need for strengthening, nurturing, and being an influence for good in their lives.

 In our own family, we have had such an experience with wonderful, watchful priesthood leaders.
 When I was first called to the Seventy some years ago, we were assigned to move to Solihull, England, to serve in the Area Presidency.
 Sister Rasband and I took our two youngest children with us on this assignment.
 Our daughter was a young single adult and our son a 17-year-old who liked American-style football and played it very well.
 We were very concerned about them.
 No friends, no extended family, and no American football!
-I wondered, “Would this exciting new experience prove to be a serious trial for our family?”
+I wondered, would this exciting new experience prove to be a serious trial for our family?

 The answer came in an early assignment I received.
 I had been asked to speak to the missionaries at the Missionary Training Center in Preston, England.
 I called President White of the center and was pleased to hear that he knew of my family situation.
 He suggested we include our children on our visit to Preston.
 Once we were there, he even invited our daughter and son to speak to the missionaries!
 What a thrill for them to be and feel included and share their testimonies of the Lord’s work!